ProjectDebbie/Biomaterials_annotator/README.md

 # Biomaterials annotator
+The Biomaterials Annotator: a system for ontology-based concept annotation of biomaterials text.

-The biomaterials annotator is a lexical resource for performing annotations on the biomaterials literature.
-It provides a schema for combining terms from mutiple ontologies and nomenclutures (listed below), a domain-specific stop-word list and priority rules for concept recognition in biomaterials abstracts using [GATE](https://gate.ac.uk/overview.html).
+The Biomaterials Annotator is an ontology-based NER system that identifies biomaterial specific types of concepts.
+It provides a schema for combining terms from mutiple ontologies and nomenclutures that are listed below.

+The Biomaterials Annotator has been implemented following a modular organization using software containers for the different components and orchestrated  using  Nextflow  as  workflow  manager.
+Natural language processing (NLP) components  are  mainly  developed  in  Java.

 ## System architecture
 ![](Annotator_structure.png)